ProExpertProg/mbed-boilerplate/README.md

 # mbed-boilerplate
-A repository with MbedOS boilerplate code using mbed-cmake as the build system, googletest for unit tests, and mbed-benchtest for Hardware-out-of-the-Loop (HOOTL) tests.
+A repository with MbedOS boilerplate code using [mbed-cmake](https://github.com/USCRPL/mbed-cmake) as the build system, GoogleTest for unit tests, and [mbed-benchtest](https://github.com/USCRPL/mbed-benchtest) for Hardware-out-of-the-Loop (HOOTL) tests.
 It relies on CMake for building the code and supports various upload methods.

 ## Quick start
 Simply clone this repository, delete any code you don't need, and start writing your code!
 (Definitely try building all targets after you delete things so you make sure you didn't miss anything).